Luuan11/cinetub/README.md

 # Techs
-- using react
+- Using react
-- using routes
+- Using routes
+- Hooks
+- Context Api
+- Module CSS

 ---
 Made with 💜 by [Luan Fernando](https://www.linkedin.com/in/luan-fernando/).